• Home

 ChartExpo is an incredibly intuitive add-in you can easily install in your Excel without watching hours of YouTube tutorials.

-With unique and amazing ready-to-go visualizations, ChartExpo turns your complex, raw data into compelling and easy-to-digest visual renderings that tell the performance review stories in real-time.
+With unique and amazing ready-to-go visualizations, ChartExpo turns your complex, raw data into compelling and easy-to-digest visual renderings that tell the performance review stories in real time.

 You’ll see the sales data analysis examples in the coming section.

-This section will use Progress Chart (one of the sales data analysis examples) to display insights into the table below.
+This section will use the Progress Chart (one of the sales data analysis examples) to display insights into the table below.

 Sales analysis involves analyzing sales data of a business over time.